Year of the Dragon: The Complete Guide

-Gold, white and gray are on your side; paint your room with them and choose your outfit for an important date or business meeting with these colors in mind.
+Gold, white and gray are on your side.
+Paint your room or choose your outfit for an important occasion with these colors in mind.

 Dragons are faced with considerable difficulty when it comes to their unlucky colors: blue and green.
-These colors are omnipresent, but they must be avoided or at least kept away from the essential parts of your life to maximize your chance at good fortune.
+Although these colors are everywhere, avoid them in dress and decoration.
+This will maximize your chance at good fortune.

 If you’re a dragon who's in charge of building a new house, a tool shed out back, or merely arranging your desk in a new apartment, you’ve just about got the pick of the litter when it comes to cardinal directions: east, north, and south are all going to be in your favor.

 However, at all costs avoid the northwest!
 It could lead to your downfall.

 When it comes to relationships, both in business and in love, people born in the Year of the Dragon will naturally be attracted to people born under the Rat, Tiger or Snake signs.
 This organic affinity makes it easy for them to cooperate and to have stable, mutually fulfilling relationships.